 “That is one of the reasons we have our festivals, right?”
 Rachel said.
-“It helps us remember those days of deliverance, but it also helps us to impress in the minds of the ones born in the New Earth, how life without God leads to disaster.
-We don’t want to make the same mistakes as our parents Adam and Eve made ever again.”
+“It helps us remember those days of deliverance, but it also helps us to impress in the minds of the ones born on the New Earth, how life without God leads to disaster.
+We don’t want to make the same mistakes as our first parents Adam and Eve made ever again.”

 “I know.”
 Anne agreed.
 “All that training surviving that old system, battling and winning the spiritual war fought every single day of your lives as Christians, that was priceless, wasn’t it?”
 Anne asked.
 “Would teaching my son about the past be enough to prepare him for the test?”